ikoichi/markdown-editor/README.md

 ### How to run on Mac / Unix

 The steps are the same as for Windows, finally run `python View.py`

+### How to run on Mac / Unix

+The steps are the same as for Windows, finally run `python MarkdownEditor.py`